UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Indoor Practice Facility Iowa City, Iowa

-The Hawkeyes posted an 8-5 overall record in 2013, including a 5-3 Big Ten record to tie for second in the Legends Division.
-Iowa earned a spot in the 2014 Outback Bowl behind a solid defense that ranked among the national leaders in total defense (6th), first downs allowed (7th) pass defense (9th), scoring defense (9th), pass efficiency defense (17th) and rushing defense (19th).
+The Hawkeyes collected eight wins in 2013, including a 5-3 Big Ten record to tie for second in the Legends Division.
+Iowa earned a spot in the 2014 Outback Bowl behind a solid defense that ranked among the national leaders in total defense (sixth), first downs allowed (seventh) pass defense (ninth), scoring defense (ninth), pass efficiency defense (17th) and rushing defense (19th).

-Senior cornerback B.J.
-Lowery, a first team selection, was one of eight Hawkeye defensive players to earn all-Big Ten recognition.
-Safeties John Lowdermilk and Tanner Miller earned honorable mention recognition, while true freshman Desmond King was named to several All-Freshman honor teams.
-Lowery and Miller were both invited to NFL camps immediately following the 2014 NFL Draft.
+Cornerback B.J.
+Lowery, a first team selection, was one of eight Hawkeye defensive players to earn all-Big Ten recognition in 2013, while true freshman Desmond King was named to several All-Freshman honor teams.
+Lowery and safety Tanner Miller were both invited to NFL camps immediately following the 2014 NFL Draft.

 Following the 2012 season, senior defensive back Micah Hyde was named the recipient of the Tatum-Woodson Defensive Back of the Year in the Big Ten Conference, earning first team All-Big Ten honors.
-Hyde was selected by Green Bay in the fifth round of the NFL Draft and had a very productive rookie season.
+Hyde was selected by Green Bay in the fifth round of the NFL Draft and has had two very productive seasons in the NFL.

 The defensive secondary played a key role in Iowa's success in 2010.
 Iowa was second in the Big Ten in pass efficiency defense (115.1) and interceptions (19).
 Iowa tied for 11th in the nation in interceptions, returning four thefts for touchdowns.
 Prater and safety Tyler Sash were both named first team all-Big Ten, while Brett Greenwood earned second team honors and Hyde was honorable mention.